AcademeForge/AcademeForge-Notes/README.md

             var responses = {
-                "notes": "You can find notes in the study material section of your class.", "timetable": "The timetable is available under the 'Timetable' section after selecting your class.", "ast": "AST (AcademeForge Scholars Test) is an exam for students from Class 1 to 10.
-Visit the AST section for details!", "extra study material": "Extra study materials are available in the 'Extra Material' section.", "about us": "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep.", "hello": "Hello!
+                "notes": "You can find notes in the study material section of your class.", "timetable": "The timetable is available under the 'Timetable' TG group, try asking in TG chat group.", "ast": "AST (AcademeForge Scholars Test) is an exam for students from Class 1 to 10.
+Visit the WordPress website for details!", "extra study material": "Extra study materials are available in the 'Extra Material' website.", "about us": "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep.", "hello": "Hello!
 How can I assist you today?", "hi": "Hi there!
 Need help?",